Wimmics/corese/docs/getting started/Getting Started With Corese-server.md

 ```

 The keyword `st:user` designates the default endpoint available in <http://localhost:8080/sparql>.
-In this example, we add on the default endpoint the workflow named `<#loadBeatles>` which loads the file "beatles.tll".
+In this example, we add on the default endpoint the workflow named `<#loadBeatles>` which loads the file "beatles.ttl".
 There can be several load in a workflow body.

 To load Corese-server with a profile, use the options `-lp -pp "profileFile"`.